Erik's Home-page, V19012008

 2. A useful whois-Database for several debugging purposes or a domain checker and a MAC lookup tool.

-3. SGI made very nice MIPS based computers running IRIX and offers help and freeware for them.
+3. SGI made very nice MIPS based computers running IRIX.
 For older OSes (5.3), the tgcware is very handsome.

 4. Manly PC-Computer hardware projects can be found here - useful e.g. for getting pin-outs!